tinacms/tina.io/content/docs/self-hosted/configuration.md

 ### The GraphQL Endpoint

 When editing with TinaCMS, CRUD operations get sent to a GraphQL endpoint.
-Normally this is Tina Cloud, but when you self host you must provide this endpoint.
+Normally this is Tina Cloud, but when self-hosting you must provide this endpoint.
 The following examples show how this can be done in a Next.js API route, but it can adapted for use in any environment.
 You must add your own authorization function here or use Tina Cloud's auth server if you wish.

 ##### `pages/api/gql.{ts,js}`